s6xjqdkz7c-debug/project/README.md

-# AI-Driven Therapy Outcome Prediction for Autism
+# Autism Therapy Progress Predictor
 This model help us to keep a track of a autism patient for thier betterment and multiple medical purpose.

 ## Table of content